Cindy and Barrett with RV in Montrose

 I like to joke that it took almost two years to convince Barrett to live in an RV and then nearly another two to convince him to boondock.

-There are tons of online resources to help make boondocking “less scary,” including resources on Campendium, the Dryt, and Boondockers Welcome.
+Many online resources help make boondocking “less scary,” including resources on Campendium, the Dryt, and Boondockers Welcome.

-Furthermore, know that boondocking is more work and does require more attention.
+Do your research before picking a spot, and then protect yourself and your family with whatever materials are appropriate.
+Furthermore, be aware that boondocking requires more work and more attention.
 You will have to be more aware of your power usage, water levels, and tank levels.

 46. How long do full-time RVers typically stay in one location?